Contact Lens Care

 Excessive alcohol intake has been known to cause eyes to twitch.
 That’s why it’s always advisable to drink responsibly, and to limit your alcohol intake in order to stop your eyes from twitching and spasming.

-Eye strain can result if you’re overworking your eyes.
-Focusing in poor light conditions and extensive digital screen use can trigger pain, sensitivity to light, dry eye and even eye twitching.
+Eye strain can occur if you’re overworking your eyes.
+Focusing your eyes in poor light conditions and extensive digital screen use can trigger pain, sensitivity to light, dry eye and even eye twitching.

 Ways to reduce eye strain include gentle eye massages, practising blinking during screen use and following the 20-20-20 rule which suggests looking away from your screen every twenty minutes at an object 20 feet away for 20 seconds.
 We also suggest visiting your optician to see if your prescription may have changed.